Tony Goldman: Career

 Goldman was instrumental in the refurbishment of the architecturally significant vicinity of Miami Beach, Florida; the Wynwood district of Miami, Florida; the New York City, New York, neighborhood of SoHo; and 13th Street in Philadelphia, Pennsylvania.

 After school, he worked for his uncle who had a real estate business.
 In 1968, he started his own real estate company, Goldman Properties.

 In 1976, Goldman was attracted to the historic cast-iron architecture of Manhattan neighborhood SoHo and decided to invest and rehabilitate buildings in the area.
 He bought and renovated 18 buildings in the area and opened restaurants to attract young people to the neighborhood.

 While attending a conference in Miami in 1985, Goldman toured the neglected art deco buildings of Miami Beach with historic preservationists.
 Seeing the potential of the city, he began buying one building a month for 18 months.
 Although other properties in the area were already being rehabilitated, it has been said that "Tony was the central person in getting South Beach going."

 By the mid-2000s, Goldman began buying buildings in Miami's Wynwood neighborhood, another neglected area where he saw potential.
 He worked with art dealer Jeffrey Deitch to launch Wynwood Walls, a large permanent collection of outdoor murals.
+He was also built the Wynwood Garage, a mixed-used building.
 He also opened a restaurant and performance studio to help generate interest in the area.
+By August 2011, Goldman Properties had offices in New York, Boston, Philadelphia and Miami Beach with 250 employees.
+The then revenue of the company was approximately $75 million.

 Goldman was also responsible for the launching of the Bowery Mural, an outdoor exhibition space in New York City on a wall located on the corner of Houston Street and the Bowery.